Jacob-Ham/SADScript/README.md

 Now just wait, SAD Script is abusing your system and installing required packages.
 This usually takes about 1 minute but can take longer depending on your system and internet speed.

+## Script Flow

+The script performs the following actions:

+1. Calls the `CreateTaunt` function to print a taunting message to the console.
+2. Calls the `CheckConfig` function to check the configuration settings in the `config.conf` file.
+3. Based on the configuration settings, either:
+    -   Creates the environment silently, i.e., without any output to the console, by running the `Run` function with output redirected to `/dev/null`.
+    -   Creates the environment with normal output to the console by running the `Run` function.
+4. The `Run` function calls a series of sub-functions that create various security issues and configurations, including:
+    -   `CreateEnvironment`: Updates the system and installs various tools and packages.
+    -   `CreateConfigs`: Creates configurations related to SSH and bash shell.
+    -   `CreatePersistence`: Creates services and cron jobs to demonstrate attacker persistence.
+    -   `CreateBadUsers`: Creates a ton of new users.
+    -   `CreatePrivEsc`: Creates vulnerabilities that can be exploited for privilege escalation.
+    -   `CreateExposures`: Creates vulnerabilities that can be exploited for remote access.
+    -   `CreateLogins`: Creates a hacker user with SSH access to the system.
+5. Each sub-function checks the configuration settings in `config.conf` to determine whether to create the vulnerability or skip it.
+6. The `CreateSSHLogin` function creates a persistent SSH connection to the hacked system that is used by the hacker to maintain access and perform further attacks.

 ## What does SAD Script Cover?